Egg donation can help gay couples have a baby with biological ties to one of the fathers

 - Financial issues are an important consideration because couples must usually bear all of the costs associated with egg donation.
 Most insurance do not cover egg donation, so couples are often responsible for all medical costs for their egg donor.

-- Legal issues cannot be overlooked.
+- Don’t overlook legal issues.
 The best way to avoid legal issues is to have an attorney draft an egg donor contract.
 The contract should explicitly state that all children born from the donated eggs will belong to the couple, and not to the egg donor.

 While there are financial and legal issues involved with egg donation, many gay couples decide to start or grow their families using this method.
 Why?
 Egg donation is the best way for gay couples to have a child who is biologically related to one of them.

 To learn more about egg donation, please contact the Southern California Center for Reproductive Medicine today.